rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_db_sources_destinations.md

 ### Connection String wrapper

-When you create a new connection manager, you have the choice to either pass the connection string directly or you create a `ConnectionString` object from the connection string before you pass it to the connection manager.
+When you create a new connection manager, you have the choice to either pass the connection string directly or you create an adequate ConnectionString object from the connection string before you pass it to the connection manager.
- The `ConnectionString` does exist for every database type (e.g. for MySql it is `MySqlConnectionString`).
-The ConnectionString wraps the raw database connection string into the appropriate `ConnectionStringBuilder` object and also offers some more functionalities, e.g. like getting a connection string for the database storing system information.
+ The ConnectionString object does exist for every database type (e.g. for MySql it is `MySqlConnectionString`).
+The ConnectionString wraps the raw database connection string into the appropriate ConnectionStringBuilder object and also offers some more functionalities, e.g. like getting a connection string for the database storing system information.

 ### Default ConnectionManager